ValentinaAng/ML-Zoomcamp-Credit-Approval-API/README.md

 ## Project Description:
 This dataset provides information that helps us identify patterns and develop a model to determine whether a credit application will be approved.
+In this project we are using FastAPI application that includes an endpoint which accepts a InputData model and returns the prediction.
+ - **API Endpoint:** `prediction/`

 ## Table of Contents